ot4i/ace-demo-pipeline/README.md

 ACE deploy targets currently include:

 - Kubernetes containers, with both standalone ACE containers and ACE certified containers (via the ACE operator) as possible runtimes.
-Minikube and OpenShift can be used with the former, while the latter expects to deploy to the Cloud Pak for Integration (CP4i).
+[Minikube](https://minikube.sigs.k8s.io/docs/) (easily installed locally) and OpenShift can be used with the former, while the latter expects to deploy to the Cloud Pak for Integration (CP4i).
 - [ACE-as-a-Service](https://www.ibm.com/docs/en/app-connect/12.0?topic=app-connect-enterprise-as-service)
   running on AWS.
 This option requires an instance (which can be a trial instance) of ACEaaS to be available but does not require any software to be installed and the flows run entirely in the cloud.